dirtydenny/NoSQL_Social_Network_API/README.md

   ## Description

-  The purpose of the exercise is:
+  The purpose of the exercise is:<br>
-  AS A social media startup
+  AS A social media startup<br>
-  I WANT an API for my social network that uses a NoSQL database SO THAT my website can handle large amounts of unstructured dataAS A social media startup
+  I WANT an API for my social network that uses a NoSQL database<br>
+  SO THAT my website can handle large amounts of unstructured dataAS A social media startup<br>

-  Technologies used in this repo are MongoDB, Express.js, and Mongoose.
+  Technologies used in this repo are MongoDB, Express.js, and Mongoose.<br>

   ## Installation